Towards an improved understanding of $\eta \to \gamma^* \gamma^*$: Dispersive representations

-where the small isoscalar contribution was dropped to simplify the expression.
-Using the notation introduced above we may write the isovector piece as

-Note that $F_{\eta\gamma\gamma^*}(Q_2^2)$ cannot be treated within the formalism of Ref.~\cite{gam*gam}, since with $Q_2^2>1\GeV^2$ it is to be evaluated in a kinematic regime where the original method, relying on elastic unitarity, is no longer applicable.
-However, as will be shown in Sec.~\ref{sec:para}, for the analysis aimed at here we only need a convenient parametrization of $F_{\eta\gamma\gamma^*}(Q_2^2)$. \esp
+\textit{i.e.}, any additional $k^2$ dependence is assumed to be multiplicative (or factorizing).
+Note that $\tilde{F}_{\eta\gamma\gamma^*}(k^2)$ cannot be treated within the formalism of Ref.~\cite{Hanhart:2013vba} for an application to $e^+e^-\to\eta\pi^+\pi^-$ data, since with $k^2>1\GeV^2$ it is to be evaluated in a kinematic regime where the original method, relying on elastic unitarity, is no longer applicable.
+However, as will be shown in Sect.~\ref{sec:para}, for the analysis aimed at here we only need a convenient parameterization of $\tilde{F}_{\eta\gamma\gamma^*}(k^2)$.
+Alternatively, we will revert to the simpler approach to replace $F_{\eta\pi\pi\gamma^*}^{(a_2)}(t,k^2)$ by $F_{\eta\pi\pi\gamma^*}(t,0)$, given by either the linear or the quadratic approximations $P^{(1,2)}(t,0)$.
+In these limits, $F_{\eta\pi\pi\gamma^*}^{(a_2)}(t,k^2)$ and, via the dispersion integral~\eqref{eq:DR}, the (isovector part of the) doubly-virtual TFF, become factorizing in their dependences on the two respective variables, and we can check the consistency of the assumption by testing to which extent the linear subtraction constants of Eqs.~\eqref{eq:fa2} and \eqref{Eq:Fa2ksq} fulfill $\alpha_\Omega[a_2] = \alpha^*_\Omega[a_2]$, \textit{i.e.}, to which extent $\alpha^*_\Omega[a_2](k^2)$ can (on average) be approximated by a constant consistent with the value for the real-photon case.
+In this limit (only), $\tilde{F}_{\eta\gamma\gamma^*}(k^2)$ also corresponds to the normalized singly-virtual $\eta$ TFF $\bar{F}_{\eta\gamma\gamma^*}(k^2)$. \esp